Migrating Infra to IaC: An Infra Import Use Case

 But how do you avoid falling into the same trap that held 80% of companies back from adopting DevOps?

-Our advice: treat your platform like an internal product, and your wider teams as your customers.
+Our advice: treat your internal developer platform like an internal product, and your wider teams as your customers.
 This means that your success metrics should be the same as you would use for your customers – with a platform engineering twist.

 Key goals of Platform Engineering